synechron-finlabs/quorum-maker/README.md

 $ ./setup.sh
 ```

-After the required docker images are downloaded, Quorum Maker will present with few questions to complete the node setup.
+After the required docker images are downloaded, Quorum Maker will present users with a few questions to complete the node setup.

 `Please select an option:`